Walter de Cusack: Military and State service

 He was politically a close ally of the Justiciar, Roger Mortimer, 1st Earl of March, in the years 1316-8, and was steward of his Irish estates.
-For this reason his loyalty to King Edward II in the final crisis of his reign, which ended with the King's deposition and murder at Mortimer's hands, has been questioned: he was accused of plotting treason, but the charges did not stick.
+For this reason his loyalty to King Edward II in the final crisis of his reign, which ended with the King's deposition and murder at Mortimer's hands, was questioned: he was accused of plotting treason, but the charges did not stick.